mfldosari/WeCloudData-ChatBot/README.md

-* *NOTE*: TO RUN THE CHATBOT RUN THE setup.sh SCRIPT first then run.sh
+* *NOTE*: TO RUN THE CHATBOT RUN THE setup.sh SCRIPT then run.sh
 ## SDA-WeCloudData-ChatBot-Project
 # ABOUT:
 #### Designing, implementing, developing and deploying a chatbot using python